martimsantos31/ICM-AWAV-P1/README.md

 ### Connecting Sensors
 - **NFC**: Ensure your device supports NFC and that it is enabled in the device settings.
-- **Bluetooth**: If your application requires Bluetooth, ensure Bluetooth is enabled on your device.

 ### Testing
 - The project includes instrumented tests located in the `app/src/androidTest` directory.
 You can run these tests using Android Studio's test runner.